Seteeri/Particle/snippets/notes/PARTICLE.md

      * Implement proper exit [Done]
        * Render send exit key also

-   * Refactor IPC [Done]
-     * Improve msg handling robustness when bytes-read is incorrect/invalid [Done]
-     * Improve printing msgs using Pid [Done]
-     * Do Sz-Msg Sz-Bin Bin-Msg Bin-Bin [Done]
-     * Refactor flush-msgs and use across all processes [Done]

-   * Refactor IPC [Done]
+   * Refactor IPC [Sat/Sun]
      * Make epoll event like timerfd [Done]
-     * Refactor IPC clients [Later]
-     * Fix removing clients/conns [???]

-   * Implement flushing for other processes [Doneish]
+     * Rewrite flush-msgs [Done]
        * Use doubly linked list
        * On EPOLLIN, append new data to tail
        * Read as many as msgs from head until insufficient data

-   * Replace serialization with pr/rd/wr
-     * Use pr/rd/wr/bytes
-       * (call 'mkfifo "a" "b") + (open "a"/"b"...) + (in/out "a"...)
-         * /proc/sys/fs/pipe-max-size
-         * Main -> Pipe -> Socket -> Socket -> Pipe -> Main
-           * 6 copies total
-         * Sender
-           * Use lisp to pr data to pipe
-           * Use C to open named pipe fd and read into socket
-         * Recver
+     * Optimize transmission
-           * Use C to open named pipe fd and write from socket
-           * Use lisp rd to get objects
+       * Use single header
-       * Later use plio as library
-     * Format - create sep msgs for model/render : objcpy/memcpy
-       * sz-msg, sz-sexpr bin-sexpr sz-dat bin-dat
-       * Worker/Model: Obj - Obj
-         * Serialize to obj (sexpr:msg + dat)
-           * Lisp object
-       * Worker/Render: Obj - Ptr
-         * Serialize to ptr (sexpr:msg + dat)
-           * C struct
-         * Write bytes from list to gl ptr through for+bytes
-           * Memcpy is must faster
-     * Optimizations
+       * Re-use head list
-       * Batch commands up to buffer size [?]
+       * Add ability to push/pull range and/or batch
+         * For initial loading, could use fork or read default values from file
+     * Fix error handling so send-msg returns num or NIL/0 and loop gives up
-         * Write to socket all at once
+       * Returns to polling
-         * Ensure render serves at least one message from each process
+     * Ensure all data sent; warn and block
+       * If blocked, then render or model is lagging
+     * Render should only send msg if client rdy otherwise send will block
+       * Worker can choose to have late msgs dropped - send function to render
      * Start tracking memcpy performance (bytes/millisecond)
-       * If modifying large numbers of objects, particularly numerical calcs, use compute shader, else use lisp functions, or C lib
-         * Eventually this would be the bottleneck
-       * Send deltas only instead of entire object
-       * Use LZO or LZ4 data compression

-   * Implement string/atom/list, eval functionality [Fri+]
+   * Implement string/atom/list, eval functionality [Sun]
      * Create particle for pointer
      * Atoms
        * Pack (Chr->Str)